AlexanderBabel/homebridge-irobot-roomba/README.md

 - Is the environment installing Rumba and homebridge connected to the same wifi?
 - Is Rumba in the Dock and in a charged state?
-- Please try running "npm run getrobotpwd 192.16.xx.xx" after the sound has sounded after pressing the home button of the room for 2 seconds
+- Please try running "npm run getpassword 192.16.xx.xx" after the sound has sounded after pressing the home button of the room for 2 seconds
 - Please check the version of Node.js.
-I confirmed that it works with "v 7.7.1".
+I confirmed that it works with "v7.7.1", "v8.9.0" or "v9.1.0".

 If successful, the following message will be displayed.
 Please check "blid" and "Password" of displayed message.